 Sources: World Bank Country and Lending Groups (2019), United States Department of State – United States Collective Defense Arrangements (2017), The Economist Intelligence Unit – Democracy Index (2020), The Fund for Peace – Fragile States Index (2019)5

-These patterns reveal that breadth of the BRI is as much a priority for China as depth: Beijing wants to bring countries into the initiative to enhance its scope and prestige.
-Variation among participants illuminates China’s strategic goals for the BRI and its future development trajectory.
-Specifically, it reveals that while China has prioritized its neighbors in Asia-Pacific, its vision for the BRI is not limited to particular geographic regions, regime types, or levels of development and political stability.
+These patterns reveal that breadth of the BRI is as much a priority for China as depth.
+The large number of states that have signed cooperation agreements but not MoUs suggests a “waiting room” phenomenon: Beijing wants to bring countries into the initiative to enhance its scope and prestige, but has yet to upgrade bilateral commitments.
+Such variation in participation levels illuminates China’s strategic goals for the BRI and its future development trajectory.
+Specifically, it reveals that China has prioritized its neighbors in Asia and states that are relatively more economically developed, politically stable, and democratic.
 At the same time, however, the attributes of non-BRI participant countries — the most economically developed, politically stable, and closely aligned with the United States — suggest that BRI expansion may slow in the future even as upgrading of participation levels within it continue.

 The U.S. government has consistently been skeptical, if not openly critical, of the BRI.
 The United States has urged allies not to join the BRI, giving some countries the impression of a choice between the United States or China.6 Since 2013, analysts have variously described the BRI as China’s grand strategy to alter post-war American hegemony, rewrite international trade rules, and tilt U.S. allies toward China.7 Trump administration officials have taken an increasingly combative stance against the BRI.
 In 2017, then-Defense Secretary James Mattis stated: “I think in a globalized world, there are many belts and many roads, and no one nation should put itself into a position of dictating ‘One Belt, One Road.’”8 Yet while U.S. officials continue to view the BRI in opposition to American interests, others argue that the United States should support the BRI to steer it in a direction that benefits both countries and advances shared international development goals.9 While it remains extremely unlikely that the United States will join the BRI, the outcome of the 2020 U.S. presidential election may well prompt a reorientation of U.S. strategy towards the initiative.